hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 of the job, the job loses these acknowledged messages.
 If the Consumer API had a commit mechanism, it could guarantee exactly-once processing.

-To avoid these complications, one could remove acknowledgment logic entirely.
+To avoid these complications, you could remove acknowledgment logic entirely.
 But, this would introduce another short come: all of the messages would be stored permanently unless any eviction mechanism exists.
 For the continuous processes, this may cause excessive storage